MrJGan/MrJGan.github.io/_pages/teaching.md

 - **Res-Econ 323: Financial Analysis for Consumers and Firms**
   *Fall 2024, Spring 2025*
   Designed and taught this upper-level undergraduate course covering consumer finance, firm financial analysis, interest rates, and investment decisions.

-Developed assignments, lectures, and exams to build both practical financial literacy and analytical skills.
+  **Teaching Evaluations (Spring 2025)**
+  - **Overall teaching effectiveness**: 4.5 / 5.0 (above department and campus averages).
+  - **Course quality**: 4.0 / 5.0, with 71% rating it as above average or one of the best.
+  - **Preparation & clarity**: 100% agreement on effective preparation and use of time (mean 4.8).
+  - **Student support**: Strong ratings for fairness (4.5) and interest in student learning (4.6).
+  - 📌 *Students consistently praised my ability to connect financial concepts to real-world issues, flexibility in teaching, and supportive learning environment.*

+  *Selected comments:*
+  - “Jing was awesome!”
+  - “If more tenured professors approached class like Jing did, UMass education would be the best.”
+  - “Weekly finance news discussions and stock market coverage made the course engaging.”
+  - “The instructor created a relaxed, supportive learning environment.”
+  - “Very helpful and understanding… genuinely cared for us.”

 - **Res-Econ 213: Intermediate Statistics for Business and Economics**
   *Summer 2023*